-The Global Experiences Fair is held once a semester at UW-Whitewater and offers students the opportunity to learn about the many international opportunities available, including study abroad and exchange programs, faculty-led travel study programs, international student teaching programs, and international internship and service learning/volunteering placements.
+The Global Experiences Fair is held once a semester at UW-Whitewater.
+It allows students to learn about the many international options available, including study abroad and exchange programs, faculty-led travel study programs, international student teaching programs, and international internship and service learning/volunteering placements.

 In Person Fair

-The Office of Global Experiences is hosting our Study Abroad Fair in the UC North Mall, September 28th 10am- 3pm.
-Fair attendees can pick up informational materials on all of the programs and speak with program representatives, faculty directors, and past study abroad participants.
-For further information, or for individuals in need of accommodations, please contact the Office of Global Experiences (262-472-5759, email@example.com, McCutchan 204).
+The Center for Global Experiences is hosting our Study Abroad Fair in the UC North Mall on Wednesday, September 20th, 10 am- 3 pm.
+Fair attendees can pick up informational materials on all programs and speak with program representatives, faculty directors, and past study abroad participants.
+For further information or individuals needing accommodations, please get in touch with the Center for Global Experiences (262-472-5759, email@example.com, McCutchan 204).

-If you would like hard copy flyers for your office/classroom and/or to hand out to your students, please inquire with the Office of Global Experiences (262-472-5759, firstname.lastname@example.org, McCutchan 204).
+If you want hard copy flyers for your office/classroom to hand out to your students, please contact the Center for Global Experiences (262-472-5759, firstname.lastname@example.org, McCutchan 204).

 The Office of Global Experiences Handbook contains important information for all students going abroad.
 Students should review it carefully prior to departure and refer back to it while they are abroad.